 Despite its benefits, the stochastic oscillator is not a perfect tool.

 Everyone’s strategy is different but depending on the time settings chosen, traders may misperceive a sharp oscillation as a buy or sell signal, especially if it goes against the trend.
 This is more common during periods of market volatility.

 The stochastic oscillator calculates the strength or weakness of price action in a market, not the overall trend or direction.

-In trading and investing, there are a lot of different technical and trend indicators that help find trading opportunities, measure movements, and calculate valuations.
+The Stochastic Oscillator is a popular technical analysis indicator that calculates recent price data to determine average price levels.
 While there is no secret formula or all-in-one indicator, the stochastic oscillator is a favorite when used within its own realm.

 Photo credit: iStock/alvarez

 INVESTMENTS ARE NOT FDIC INSURED • ARE NOT BANK GUARANTEED • MAY LOSE VALUE

 SoFi Invest encompasses two distinct companies, with various products and services offered to investors as described below: Individual customer accounts may be subject to the terms applicable to one or more of these platforms.